Portrait of Zhi‑Qi Cheng

 I am a tenure-track Assistant Professor of Computer Science & Systems in the School of Engineering & Technology at the University of Washington Tacoma.
 I direct the Multimodal Intelligence Lab (MILab), where we study multimodal AI, embodied intelligence, and intelligent systems for open-world decision-making.
 I am also a member of the Graduate Faculty with doctoral endorsement through the University of Washington Graduate School.

-My research asks how AI systems can learn, reason, and act from multimodal experience in complex real-world environments.
-At the intersection of multimodal foundation models, embodied AI, and intelligent decision-making, I develop systems that connect perception, reasoning, planning, and action across visual, linguistic, temporal, and physical contexts.
-At MILab, we advance the foundations of multimodal embodied intelligence while developing deployable AI technologies for mobility, public safety, and human-centered decision support, integrating research with project-based education and student mentoring to create responsible, reproducible, and real-world-ready AI systems.
+My research explores how AI systems can learn, reason, and act from multimodal experience in complex real-world environments.
+At MILab, we develop foundation models, embodied agents, and deployable AI systems that connect perception, reasoning, planning, and action across visual, linguistic, temporal, and physical contexts, with applications in robotics, mobility, public safety, and human-centered decision support.

 News